 Kenya boasts the largest GDP in East and Central Africa, so sending money to Nairobi or Mombasa doesn’t need to be expensive or complicated.
 Whether making a bank transfer or online transaction, you’ll want to compare the transfer fees and exchange rates of the many options available to you to get the best deal.

-Compare money transfer services to Kenya
+Send money to Kenya with WorldRemit

 Banks vs. money transfer companies

 Your major New Zealand banks may offer the option to send funds to Kenya.
 But banks typically charge high transfer fees and offer exchange rates that are significantly lower than the mid-market rate — or the rate banks and transfer providers use when trading among themselves.

 A reputable money transfer specialist can offer better exchange rates and also charge lower fees, saving you money and putting more Kenyan shillings into your recipient’s pocket.
 Some providers offer electronic transfers to bank accounts only, while others also provide cash pickups, mobile wallet payments and cash delivery services.